ilastik/ilastik4ij/README.md

 ## User documentation

-The ilastik workflow wrappers, as well as importer and exporter, can be found in ImageJ under `Plugins -> ilastik`, or in KNIME in the `Community Contributions -> KNIME Image Processing -> ImageJ2 -> Plugins -> ilastik`.
+The ilastik workflows, as well as importer and exporter, can be found in ImageJ under `Plugins -> ilastik`, or in KNIME in the `Community Contributions -> KNIME Image Processing -> ImageJ2 -> Plugins -> ilastik`.

 ![ImageJ Menu](./doc/screenshots/IJ-Menu.png)